People Analytics (M.S.)

 - Transcripts from all post-secondary institutions (applications must be uploaded into the online application system)

-- All applications are evaluated on the basis of such factors as GPA, GRE, recommendations, and the professional statement
+- All applications are evaluated on the basis of such factors as GPA, recommendations, and the professional statement

 Limited funding opportunities are available for students, including teaching and graduate assistantships, and scholarships.